Key Takeaways

 While it may not be noticeable to others, living with high-functioning anxiety can take a toll on your mental and physical health.
 But fortunately, you can learn to manage your symptoms with the right support.

 With help from Rula, you can find a therapist who takes your insurance and offers the specialized treatment you deserve in just a few clicks.
 No matter the mental health concern you’re facing, we can help you find the right provider for your needs.
-When you’re ready, we can connect you with a therapist you can meet with from the comfort of home as early as this week.
+When you’re ready, we can connect you with a therapist you can meet with from the comfort of home as soon as tomorrow.

 Find therapists who specialize in anxiety near you